kwphysics/kwphysics/README.md

 - 👋 Hi, I’m @kwphysics
 - 👀 I’m interested in scientific computing, numerical methods, and test system automation.
-- 🌱 I’m currently learning python and C# along.
-I was trained as an experimentalist so I'm working hard to level up my computer skill.
+- 🌱 I’m currently working in python and C#.
 - 📫 How to reach me: kwphysics@gmail.com

 <!---